 As you would imagine, mounting the radome/scanner is now especially important.
-The radar "beam" can shoot down into the water or off into outer space.
-Some installers argue that this means that a scanner should be mounted on a gimbal that keeps the radar true to the horizon... makes sense to me but that means a specialized mount that I have yet to find for powered boats.
-So, just be aware, especially in heavy seas, that you are getting a picture that is sweeping from the depths of the water to the heights of the sky...
+Recall again from last week's article that as the boat pitches, the radar "beam" can shoot down into the water or off into outer space Some installers argue that this means that a scanner should be mounted on a gimbal that keeps the radar true to the horizon -- makes sense to me but that means a specialized mount that I have yet to find for powered boats.
+So, just be aware, especially in heavy seas, that you are getting a picture that is sweeping from the depths of the water to the heights of the sky.